Beef strips cook up nice and quick, making them perfect for busy weeknights. You can use them in stir fries, soups, fajitas, and even beef stroganoff.

 How to Cut Beef Strips

 If using them in fajitas or stir fries, start by seasoning them with salt and pepper.
 Then add other seasonings, if desired.
-For fajitas, using some chili powder, cumin, and a touch of cayenne is a good bet.
+For fajitas, using some chili powder, cumin, and a touch of cayenne is a good bet or a fajita seasoning blend.
 For stir fries, try a touch of Chinese five powder spice or the tiniest bit of ground ginger.

 Then heat a large skillet over medium-high heat.
 You can use a wok if making a stir fry.
 Add a tablespoon or two of vegetable oil or other cooking oil with a high smoking point.
 Grape seed oil is also great for this.
 When the oil is really hot, add your beef strips in a single layer.
 Don’t crowd the pan.
 Now don’t touch those beef strips for at least 2-3 minutes.
 You want them to get a good sear on the first side.